 In fact, I think I needed more support breastfeeding due to my previous experience.

 however, there was not enough staff to help me or to advise.

 I would wholeheartedly encourage you to arm yourself with as much knowledge as possible before you give birth.

 Some hospitals may not have adequate staff and like me, you may be sent home literally hours after delivering your baby.

 You may feel you have got the ‘technical’ side of breastfeeding but what about all those questions that lie in between?

-If you are set on wanting to give breastfeeding your best shot then this is the best online breastfeeding course for you.
+If you are set on wanting to give breastfeeding your best shot then this is the online breastfeeding course for you.

 The Ultimate Breastfeeding Class is written by Stacey Stewart who is a qualified lactation educator and mom of 3.